 Tenants Queensland (formerly Tenants’ Union of Queensland) is a specialist statewide community legal service for tenancy law matters and provides a free tenancy law advice service for residential tenants.

-The Tenants’ Union represents the concerns of Queensland tenants in discussions with government and industry bodies and aims to improve and protect the rights of all people in Queensland who live in rental accommodation, including caravan park and boarding house residents.
+Tenants Queensland seeks to represent the concerns of all Queensland tenants who live in rental accommodation, including caravan park and boarding house residents.

-The Tenants’ Union also provides a specialist tenancy law legal service which is funded through the Legal Aid Board.
+Tenants Queensland has a statewide office in Brisbane.
+Our specialist tenancy law legal service is funded under the Legal Aid Community Legal Services Program.

 For many years Tenants Queensland has performed an important role, providing advice for tenants and advocating on behalf of tenants, to secure improvements to Queensland’s residential tenancy laws.

 To support the work ofTenants Queensland and keep informed about issues affecting Queensland tenants join today and download your membership form here.